monstrodopantano/codeigniter-ion-auth-doctrine/README.md

 ~~~

 * Create you database and set values file in /path/to/codeigniter/application/config/database.php
+* Then just run the appropriate SQL file /path/to/codeigniter/application/sql.
 * Create Entity Ion Auth with Doctrine 2 ORM

 ```bash